 Funeral Stationery at Glance

 Funeral cards, as well as funeral thank you cards, memorial programs, prayer cards, and funeral guest books, are meaningful mementos of a lost loved one.

 If you’re planning for your funeral wishes or arranging a funeral service for a loved one, you may have noticed funeral stationery being offered in memorial packages at funeral homes.
 But what exactly does such specialized stationery encompass?

 Typically it includes funeral programs, prayer cards, guest books, and thank you cards.
 However, one of the most common questions about this specialized stationery is why do I need funeral cards for a funeral?
 The answer is age-old.

-As with any monumental occasions in our lives, especially occasions when and where friends and relatives may come from far, give gifts, send flowers, provide encouragement, make donations, or even just lend a helping hand, it is customary to send notes of thanks.
+As with any monumental occasion in our lives, especially occasions when and where friends and relatives may travel from far away, give gifts, send flowers, provide encouragement, make donations, or even just lend a helping hand, it is customary to send notes of thanks.

 Why Use Funeral Cards

-Funeral acknowledgment or funeral cards are a common piece of stationery often offered by funeral homes, sometimes in curated packages.
+Funeral acknowledgments or funeral cards are a common piece of stationery frequently offered by funeral homes, sometimes in curated packages.